|World Cup 2014|

 ST: Gerd Muller

 "Der Bomber" was widely considered to be the greatest striker in history.
 He scored 68 goals in 62 matches for Die Mannschaft.
 He scored 365 goals in 427 Bundesliga appearance, mostly with Bayern Muinch.
 He won three straight European Cup with Bayern Munich in 1974, 1975 and 1976.
 At the international level, he played over 60 times for West Germany.
 He won the World Cup in 1974 and the European Championship in 1972.
 He was the European Player of the Year in 1970.

 -- I dropped Karl-Heinz Schnellinger because I already have three leftbacks (Lahm, Brehme and Breitner) and he won't get ahead of Sammer and Beckenbauer on the sweeper position.
 I have only two wingers(Rahn and Schafer) on my team so I have to select Lahm and Brehme who could provide width to the offense.
 Besides, Lahm can play as a defensive midfielder and both sides of the fullback position.
 He is more versatile than Schnellinger.

 -- I almost took Bernd Schuster, but this team has too many central midfielders.
 Netzer, Breitner, Overath, Beckenbauer, Sammer and even Lahm can play there.
 I also feel the same way about Horst Szymaniak, Guido Buchwald, Fritz Szepan, Michael Ballack and Stefan Effenberg.
 Instead, I took an extra wide player; Pierre Littbarski.
-He is not as highly rated as the other mentioned here.
+He is not as highly rated as the other mentioned here, but I needed a winger.
+This German All-Time Team was one of my earliest blog team.
+I was still trying to create a balanced and realistic German team.
+My later blog teams are less balanced.
+Pierre Littibarski probbaly won't make the team.

 -- I almost rewarded Miroslav Klose with a spot on the team for being the WC all-time leading scorer, but his career outside the World Cup Finals was only fair.
 Jurgen Klinsmann did much better than him.
 He was all-time great with both Inter Milan and Tottenham Hotspurs.